 It is preferred to use a Linux-based distro for development, but there may be instances where we cannot ditch Windows or dual boot Linux distro.
 In such cases, we are forced to use Windows for development.
 Even though we can use Windows to develop and debug Odoo, we recommend using WSL2 instead of using Windows as it is.
 This will help you make sure that there aren’t any discrepancies once you deploy the project on a Linux distro for production.
 Once we set up and configure WSL2, the rest of the steps are the same as in our previous guide.

-The first thing we need to do is open Powershell or Command Prompt as Administrator.
+The first thing we need to do is open PowerShell or Command Prompt as Administrator.

 wsl --install -d Ubuntu

-Once the downloading is completed and everything is configured properly, you can reboot your system once.
+The downloading is completed and everything is configured properly, you can reboot your system once.
 Once the system restarts, you can find Ubuntu in the app list from where you can launch and configure the instance.